actility/thingpark-iot-flow-driver-catalogue/development-guide/README.md

 }
 ```

-Here we declare a `driver.producerId` equal to `actility`.
-It means the `driver` is developed by Actility and it
+Here we declare a `driver.producerId` equal to `actilitypub`.
+It means the `driver` is developed on the public drivers catalogue of Actility, it
 implements a communication protocol (`driver.application`) coming from a fictive `myManufacturer`.
-Most of the time,
-the `driver` developer is also the manufacturer and therefore `driver.producerId` and `driver.application.producerId`
-are the same.
-Like in the `application` the `driver.producerId` must be agreed with Actility.

 We also declare a `driver.type` equal to `thingpark-x-js`.
 This allows the ThingPark X IoT Flow framework to know what
 kind of driver it is as it supports several formats.
 In this documentation we only describe the `thingpark-x-js`